Loading...

 Overview

-Workwear forms an ideal starting point for the investigation of circular product systems.
-It is designed as a robust textile product with low variation in material composition.
-The use phase is consistent, controlled and documented.
-Nevertheless, considerable volumes of worn-out and unworn workwear are incinerated or downcycled every year because there are no closed material loops.
-Consumers, customers, authorities and the industry itself are demanding more sustainable solutions.
+Workwear is an ideal starting point for investigating circular product systems.
+The textiles are designed as robust goods with little variation in material composition, and the usage phase is uniform, controlled and documented.
+Nevertheless, every year, considerable volumes of workwear are incinerated or downcycled because there are no closed material cycles.

-Einblick in die Pflegeprozesse einer Industriewäscherei der CWS-boco., © © HSLU
+Einblick in die Pflegeprozesse einer Industriewäscherei der CWS Workwear Schweiz AG, © HSLU

 hidden